DennisKoshta/PortfolioWebsite/README.md

 - gtp_convos/gpt_convo_2.md
 - data/

-### Potential Applications

-Detecting subvocal phonemes has various applications, including silent communication devices and assistive technologies for individuals with speech impairments.

 ## 8. <a id="google-cloud-hosting" style="color: inherit; text-decoration: none;">Google Cloud (gcloud) Hosting</a>

 Google Cloud Platform (GCP) offers a variety of services for hosting and managing web applications.
 In this project, I have used GCP's App Engine to deploy and host my portfolio website, providing a scalable and reliable hosting solution that provides a custom domain and SSL security for an HTTPS connection.